 “We interrupt this program to bring you an announcement from the Southern Cameroon Armed Forces Ruling Council.”
 The FM station which faded in and out on the solar radio announced.

 Emi knew almost instinctively what was going to come next.
 It was the third such announcement in as many months.
 The SCARC command had changed again.
-As if it mattered she thought and continued with the handful of egusi on her lap.
-It was her favourite pass time as there had been no electricity for almost a year after the transformer which served the area had been blown up.
-There was little to indulge in by way of entertainment.
-The radio station she received simply barked out intermittent public service announcements while the local TV station had been bombed out of the air, putting up a satellite dish was simply an invitation to some very unfriendly company.
-So, she kept her hands busy, in the knowledge that the egusi she decorticated would be on the shelf for sale later.
+As if it mattered she thought and continued with the handful of “egusi” on her lap.
+It was her favourite pastime as there had been no electricity for almost a year after the transformer which served the area had been blown up and there was no diesel to run the sooty wreck that passed for a plant.
+Thus, there was little to indulge in by way of entertainment.
+The radio station she received simply barked out intermittent public service announcements and while the local TV station had been bombed out of the air, putting up a satellite dish was simply an invitation to some very unfriendly company.
+So, she kept her hands busy, in the satisfying knowledge that the melon seeds she decorticated would be on the shelf for sale later.

-She wondered why she kept the store open, there was barely anything on the shelves.
-Currently, on the counter was a loaf of bread as hard as the bar of Savon it lay next to and a last bottle of local whiskey or “Affofo”.
-The can of Kerosene, which although was the main thing she sold, was bone dry because her supplier, E’lele had not returned from his weekly supply run to Limbe.
+She wondered why she kept the store open, because there was barely anything on the shelves.
+Currently on the counter, was a loaf of bread as hard as the bar of soap it lay next to and the last bottle of local whiskey or “Affofo”.
+The tanks of kerosene and diesel, which although featured as her main products, were bone dry because her supplier, E’lele had not returned from his weekly supply run to Limbe.

 Emi did not know how he did it but E’lele was always able to shuttle through the gauntlet of militias and the highway brigands to get to Limbe in a dilapidated truck that was as more likely to abandon him on the way than get him there.